Brisbane Marriage Registry Photography Overview

 Wickham Terrace Car Park (260m from Registry)

 The second closest Brisbane City Council car park on weekdays (but the closest on weekends!) is the Wickham Terrace Car Park.
-This large multi-storey car park is open 24 hours a day and will cost roughly $25 for up to two hours parking which is sometimes cheaper than 179 Turbot Street Secure Parking, but more expensive than street parking.
+This large multi-storey car park is open 24 hours a day and will cost $34 for up to two hours parking.
+They have lots of other parking options and a $6 flat rate on weekends so check out their website for details.

 You can enter this car park from Turbot Street but finding the entrance is a challenge for your GPS or Google Maps because there is no listed address.
 Yes… nothing is easy.
 Therefore, I recommend you simply enter SOFITEL HOTEL into Google Maps (The Sofitel Hotel - the only one in Brisbane, is located directly opposite).
 It’s the pale yellow building shown in the Google Map below.
 The entrance to Wickham Terrace car park is shown on the left hand side where you can just see the ‘CAR PARK OPEN’ sign.